 As described earlier the cocktail beam of fragments flies forward in a narrow cone into the FRS (Fragment Recoil Separator) [56].
-The FRS allows us to identify the fragments on an ion by ion basis.
+The FRS allows us to identify the fragments on an ion-by-ion basis.
 The layout of the FRS is shown in schematic form in fig. 24.
 The identification is established by the measurement of the energy loss in a MUSIC (multi-sampling ionization chamber) chamber[58], the time-of flight (TOF) between two scintillators SCI21 and SCI41 and the Bp of the spectrometer magnets.

 Fig.24:- A schematic drawing of the FRS [56].
-Fragments from the production target are identified on an ion-by-ion basis using the ΔE signal from the MUSIC chamber, the time-of-flight(TOF) between scintillators 21 and 41 and the Bp values of the magnets.
-The beam is implanted into a DSSSD detector in the case shown and is surrounded by the RISING [57] γ-ray array of cluster detectors.
+Fragments from the production target are identified on an ion-by-ion basis using the $\Delta E$ signal from the MUSIC chamber, the time-of-flight(TOF) between scintillators 21 and 41 and the Bp values of the magnets.
+In the case shown the beam is implanted into a DSSSD detector that is surrounded by the RISING [57] $\gamma$ -ray array of cluster detectors.

 A typical identification plot for the ions is shown in fig.25.
-In the case shown the spectrometer has been centred on the 52Ni ions.
-They were produced in the bombardment of a 400 mgcm-2 Be target by a 680 MeV/nucleon beam of 58Ni from the SIS 18 synchrotron.
+In the case shown the spectrometer has been centred on the Ni ions.
+They were produced in the bombardment of a 400 mgcm-2 Be target by a 680 MeV/nucleon beam of Ni from the SIS 18 synchrotron.